KandarianDemon/Introduction_to_Programming/README.md

 4. [Data Types](./VariablesAndDataTypes/datatypes.md): Where you store different things in variables.
 5. [Your First Android Program](./DiceApp/emptyproject.md): Where you will generate your first Android program!

-#### 2. Functions (and Nullability?)
+#### 2. Functions
-7. Nullability (or leave this out for now?)
-8. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
+6. [Functions](./Functions/functions.md): Where you will give parts of your code a name to execute from everywhere in your code.
-9. And change the displayed text
+7. And change the displayed text
-10. Android Button setzt text
+8. Android Button setzt text

 #### 3. Control statements
 10. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.